Executive Director, LearnImpact · Learning Systems & AI Leader · Dar es Salaam, Tanzania

 Helped establish LearnImpact as an independent institution, building governance, systems, and mandate from the ground up.

-Led delivery redesign and management of KiuFunza across 265 schools in 11 regions.
+Led delivery redesign and management of KiuFunza, reaching 330,000+ children across 11 regions.
 Built live data dashboards, rapid assessment apps, and automated systems contributing to $7 per child per year efficiency.
 KiuFunza research published in the Quarterly Journal of Economics.

 Parallel advisory work across data systems and project management for multiple organisations.